Genesis 24 – A Bride for Isaac

 4. (22-28) The servant, when the bride has been chosen, gives her rich gifts even before the marriage to the father’s son.

-b.
-Being on the way, the Lord led me: The showed the mentality of the servant.
+d.
+Being on the way, the LORD led me: This showed the mentality of the servant.
 He felt it was his duty to be on the way, and to trust that God would guide him along the way.

 5. (29-33) Laban entertains the servant.